01 of 06

-Part of the Oregon State Parks system, Collier Memorial focuses on the region's pioneer era and the logging industry that developed.
+- Collier Memorial State Park: Part of the Oregon State Parks system, Collier Memorial focuses on the region's pioneer era and the logging industry that developed.
 You can explore the vast outdoor collection of early logging equipment and the riverfront pioneer village.
 Camping facilities are available for tent, RV, and horse campers.
-Whether you're there for the day or to overnight, you can enjoy hiking and horseback riding on nearby trails, trout fishing in the Williamson River or Spring Creek, or a picnic and a romp at the playground.
+Whether you're there for the day or overnight, you can enjoy hiking and horseback riding on nearby trails, trout fishing in the Williamson River or Spring Creek, or a picnic and a romp at the playground.

-This mostly-graveled rail trail runs for over 100 miles, from Klamath Falls at the south end, through Beatty and national forest lands to the north.
+- OC&E Woods Line State Trail: This mostly graveled rail trail runs for more than 100 miles, from Klamath Falls at the south end, through Beatty and national forest lands to the north.
 An east-west spur connects the small towns of Beatty and Bly.
-The OC&E Woods Line State Trail passes through farm land, into forest land, along rivers, over train trestles, and past historic sites.
+The OC&E Woods Line State Trail passes through farmland, into forest land, along rivers, over train trestles, and past historic sites.
 Popular with hikers, bikers, and horse riders, the trail can be accessed at many points along its length.

-Wild white water raft trips are available on the Upper Klamath River from May through September through a number of outfitters.
+- White Water Rafting: Wild whitewater raft trips are available on the Upper Klamath River from May through September through a number of outfitters.

-A driving tour is a fun way to spend a day, to explore the local scenery with occasional stops at viewpoints, trails, museums, shops, and restaurants.
+A driving tour is an ideal way to explore the local scenery with occasional stops at viewpoints, trails, museums, shops, and restaurants.
 The Klamath Falls area is blessed with two wonderful options, each taking a full day.

-The entire length of the "All American Road" covers the volcanic peaks and landscape of both Northern California and Southern Oregon, running over 500 miles.
-The Southern Oregon section from Klamath Falls north to Crater Lake is around 125 miles, one way.
-The route begin along State Highway 140, running along Klamath Lake up into the mountains, past Mount Scott, to where State Highway 62 takes you into Crater Lake National Park.
+- Volcanic Legacy Scenic Byway, Southern Oregon Section: The entire length of the "All American Road" covers the volcanic peaks and landscape of both Northern California and Southern Oregon, covering more than 500 miles.
+The Southern Oregon section from Klamath Falls north to Crater Lake is around 125 miles one way.
+The route begins along Oregon Highway 140, running along Klamath Lake up into the mountains, past Mount Scott, to where Oregon Highway 62 takes you into Crater Lake National Park.
 Depending on how much time you have, you can do all or part of Crater Lake's famous Rim Drive.
 Potential stops along the way include birding along the shores of Upper Klamath Lake and hiking at Vidae Falls in Crater Lake National Park.

-This scenic driving tour circles Klamath and Agency Lakes, following State Highway 140 along the west side of the lakes to State Highway 62, then south to US Highway 97 and back to Klamath Falls.
+- Upper Klamath Lake Loop: This scenic driving tour circles Klamath and Agency Lakes, following Oregon Highway 140 along the west side of the lakes to Oregon Highway 62, then south to U.S. Highway 97 and back to Klamath Falls.
 Along the way, you'll have the opportunity to stop at several major bird and wildlife watching spots, Collier Memorial State Park, and the Oregon State Fish Hatchery.